 The ACCC is Australia’s competition regulator and national consumer law champion, promoting competition and fair trading according to the rights and responsibilities of individuals and organisations laid out by the Australian Consumer Law.
 With regards to olive oil, the ACCC is particularly focused on claims made on labels, and seeks to ensure that the labelling is truthful and not misleading for consumers.
 Distributors or producers found to have product labels that mislead or

-In 2012, the ACCC published a paper The Good Oil – A Consumer Guide to help consumers buying olive oil.
+The ACCC publishes information to help consumers buying olive oil.
 The ACCC recognise that in Australia a voluntary “Australian Standard AS5264-2011″ exists that is not aligned with the prevailing IOC standard, however have noted previously that products are most likely to be assessed against the standard against which their product label claims to be associated.
 Where a product label does not carry an association with a particular standard, the ACCC advises product owners that their product may be assessed against either or both standards, or whichever is considered most relevant.

 Department of Agriculture – Quarantine & Import testing